flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Fedora

-  A `flatpak` package is available for Fedora 24 (and soon for Fedora 23).
+  A `flatpak` package is available for Fedora 23 and newer.
 To install, run the following:

   <pre>
   <span class="unselectable">$ </span>sudo dnf install flatpak